 There are two widely utilized situations that exist where a capture card becomes a necessary purchase to stream content.

 The first is retro consoles that do not support a streaming application.
 This means every single console older than the PlayStation 4 and Xbox One.
 This also includes the Nintendo Switch, as it does not currently support streaming services at this time.
-Also worth mentioning for the switch, you’ll need a dongle to convert that USB port to HDMI to capture from it in the first place.
+Please note that the Switch must be docked in order to utilize a capture card.

 The second use case is capturing HDMI out of a DSLR camera to use as your webcam.
 Of course, this is assuming your camera doesn’t already support a similar feature over USB instead of a capture card.
 If that trend continues, then capture cards will one day only really have one reason for streamers to buy – the retro console capture.